kikiluksic/scale-app/README.md

 # scale-app
-Simple application for serial port communication with scales set in config
+Simple application for serial port communication with scales set in setup/scales.js